 - 2.47 The growth proposed in the Local Plan will inevitably affect the highways and transport network.
 In order to assess the transport impacts of the Local Plan, a transport modelling study was undertaken by Cumbria County Council working closely with the City Council.
 This study identified locations on the highway network where congestion is forecast to increase with the proposed Local Plan development. - 2.48 Following on from this work, Carlisle City Council and Cumbria County Council commissioned the Carlisle Transport Improvements Study.
 The purpose of this study was to identify possible transport improvements to support the Local Plan over the plan period and it is essential that the Local Plan developments provide transport infrastructure to mitigate their cumulative impact. - 2.49 The Carlisle Transport Improvements Study was completed in February 2015 and recommends a range of potential sustainable transport improvements which can be delivered in Carlisle.
 These improvements include new cycle routes, improved pedestrian facilities and improvements to public transport frequencies as well as associated infrastructure.
 Improvements to travel planning and engagement with existing trip attractors such as major employers is also proposed.
 These improvements will encourage mode shift from the car to other means of transport.
-Reducing reliance on the car could reduce vehicular demand by up to five per cent and provide wider benefits for the population of Carlisle. - 2.50 The study also recommends potential highway improvements at 11 junctions throughout Carlisle.
+Reducing reliance on the car could reduce vehicular demand by up to five per cent and provide wider benefits for the population of Carlisle.

+- 2.50 The study also recommends potential highway improvements at 11 junctions throughout Carlisle.
 The improvements have been demonstrated to reduce vehicle queuing and delay where proposed. - 2.51 The study also provides estimated costs for these potential improvements.
-Improvement costs are generally estimated based on rates for previous similar projects but do not include direct costs for risks such as public utilities and land acquisition.
-However, a contingency allowance and optimism bias have been included in the highway infrastructure costs in line with the Department for Transport's Transport Appraisal Guidance.
-These are set out below:
+The improvement costs are estimated based on rates for previously completed similar projects.
+They do not include direct costs for risks such as public utilities and land acquisition but do include a contingency allowance.
+The costs are set out in the following tables: